Published by Anchor Books

 Brilliantly exploring one of the most enduring mysteries of the twentieth century, Flight of Dreams is that rare novel with spellbinding plotting that keeps you guessing till the last page and breathtaking emotional intensity that stays with you long after.

-While the source of the explosion is pretty clear from early in the novel (if you pay attention) I still loved this book.
-Lawhon is just a great writer and it’s tough not to love everything she releases.
+While the source of the pending explosion is clear early in the novel (if you pay close attention) I loved the book.
+I never felt bored which made it a great book to curl up with on long rainy nights.
+Lawhon is a great writer and it’s tough not to love everything she releases.
 Flight of Dreams is a book you’re going to hear a lot about; I recommend picking it up asap.
-Check it out here.